Leeds Minster: Samuel Sebastian Wesley 200th Anniversary Celebrations

 The 200th-anniversary celebrations for Samuel Sebastian Wesley, born 14 August 1810, began with Festal Evensong on Sunday 4 July 2010 followed by a Gala Choral Recital.
 Worship on Sunday 15 August was broadcast on BBC Radio Four.
 Dr Lindley gave a commemorative recital of Wesley's organ music in the evening and a commemorative recital of music by Wesley at Leeds Town Hall on 13 September.

 Graveyard

 The church had a graveyard and grounds on the opposite side of the Kirkgate road.
-The graveyward was closed to burials in the 1830s and that land eventually became Penny Pocket Park.
+The graveyard was closed to burials in the 1830s and that land eventually became Penny Pocket Park.

 Rugby league

 A rugby league team from Leeds Parish Church joined the Northern Rugby Football Union (now Rugby Football League) in 1896.
 Leeds Parish Church played for five seasons from 1896–97 to 1900–01 after which it withdrew.